mjunaidca/05-st-financial-assistant/readme.md

 # Convert Step 09 Financial Analyst Project to Streamlit App

+###### This is a Multi Modal ChatGPT Application with Streamlit DALLE-3 Function Calling From Scratch

 "Financial-Analyst" is a simple financial analyst project leveraging REST APIs and OpenAI's Assistants API architecture to aid end users with financial analysis.

+Try it Out For:
+1. Getting Financials Comparision
+2. Plot Charts to see the Financials Comparision

 Inspired by the idea of building an AI financial analyst, this project integrates advanced AI capabilities to provide insightful financial information.